isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1871.md

 ---
-title: MSSP for CSA Asset Based Cyber Defence - Security-as-a-Service (SaaS) SME Medium with 24 x 7 Managed security support
+title: TOFFS MSSP for ABCD provides 24 x7 outsourced monitoring & management of security devices & systems.
+Services include acting as the SME's inhouse IT security department to monitor & assess the IT security posture  We provide EndPoint protection, vulnerability assessment, network threat hunting & AI-based anomaly, network & system behavioural analytics to detect malware, data infiltration, data extradition and remediate in real-time any malware attacks that is threatening the organisation.
 permalink: /productivity-solutions-grant/solutionrepo/solution1871
 ---

 ### Description

-TOFFS MSSP for ABCD provides 24 x7 outsourced monitoring & management of security devices & systems.
-Services include acting as the SME's inhouse IT security department to monitor & assess the IT security posture

-We provide EndPoint protection, vulnerability assessment, network threat hunting & AI-based anomaly, network & system behavioural analytics to detect malware, data infiltration, data extradition and remediate in real-time any malware attacks that is threatening the organisation.
+201427030G

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Toffs_Technologies_20200279_Desensitised_Annex_3_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria